SURGroup/UQpy/CONTRIBUTING.md

 The latter summarize the basic usage of logging framework utilized in UQpy.
 For a detailed breakdown of the logging module can be found [here](https://docs.python.org/3/howto/logging-cookbook.html "Logging documentation").

 ### Type hints
+___

+In [PEP484](https://www.python.org/dev/peps/pep-0484/), Python introduced type hints.
+Type hints are a way to loosely suggest the type of variables as well as input and output parameters to method.
+The intention of this syntactic annotation is to suggest the type of variables in order to aid the user/ developer, rather than strictly impose their type.
+In case of UQpy, type hints are utilized mainly in the initializers of objects.
+In versions before 4.0.0, UQpy allowed the user to provide any values and the raised an error is the input value did not had the expected format.
+This type checking is not replaced with beartype.
+With the aid of type hinted variables, beartype enforced type safety to functions  and method.
+The only code addition required for perforing run type checking with beartype is adding the decorator @beartype before method signatures, as illustrated below:

+> @beartype
+>
+> def method(a: float, b: bool, c: int)
+>
+>    pass
+>

+As can be observed in the function above, variable types are defined by using semicolon, followed by the variable type.
+The type can be any of the built-in primitive or object data types of Python, or user defined class.
+In addition, multiple data type can be allowed at the same time by using the Union construct as follows

+> def method(a: float, b: bool, c: Union[int, float, None])
+>
+>    pass
+>

+Even more refined combination of data types are allowed in python type hints.
+For more information, please refer to [Python Type Hints](https://docs.python.org/3/library/typing.html).

 ### Docstrings
 ___